microsoft/promptflow/docs/go-to-production/integrate_with_llmapp-devops.md

 ## CI/CD integration

-### Trigger flow runs in CI pipeline
+### CI: Trigger flow runs in CI pipeline

-@Abe to integrate example here, CI/CD in ADO and Github.
+Once you have successfully developed and tested your flow, and checked it in as the initial version, you're ready for the next tuning and testing iteration.
+At this stage, you can trigger flow runs, including batch testing and evaluation runs, using the Prompt Flow CLI.
+This could serve as an automated workflow in your Continuous Integration (CI) pipeline.

+Throughout the lifecycle of your flow iterations, several operations can be automated:

+* Running Prompt flow after a Pull Request
+* Running Prompt flow evaluation to ensure results are high quality
+* Registering of prompt flow models
+* Deployment of prompt flow models

+For a comprehensive guide on an end-to-end MLOps pipeline that executes a web classification flow, you can refer to  [Set up e2e LLMOps with Promptflow and GitHub](../go-to-production/e2e_llmops_with_promptflow.md).

-### Continuous deployment
+### CD: Continuous deployment

 The last step to go to production, is to deploy your flow as an online endpoint in Azure Machine Learning.
 This allows you to integrate your flow into your application and make it available for use.